ahaenggli/AzureAD-LDAP-wrapper/README.md

 5. Start your container
 6. Check the logs for (new) errors (right click on container and choose "Details")
 ![grafik](.github/media/syno_docker_log.png)
-7. Keep in mind you need to login in your dsm-web-gui before accessing files via network/samba
+7. Before accessing files via network/samba, each user needs to login in the dsm-web-gui or any other tool directly connected to the ldap server.
+It's the same after a password change, because the password-hash for samba is only set after a successfull login.

 ## General Installation